FamilySearch/GEDCOM.io/_pages/tag-def/REFN.md

   - Reference
   - |
     A user-defined number or text that the submitter uses to identify the superstructure.
-For instance, it may be a record number within the submitter’s automated or manual system, or it may be a page and position number on a pedigree chart.
+For instance, it may be a record number within the submitter's automated or manual system, or it may be a page and position number on a pedigree chart.

     This is metadata about the structure itself, not data about its subject.
-    Multiple structures describing different aspects of the same subject must not have the same REFN value.
+    Multiple structures describing different aspects of the same subject must not have the same `REFN` value.

 label: 'Reference'